-It is crucial that any such concerns, including those which do not meet the allegation/harm threshold (see KCSIE Part Four - Section one), are shared responsibly and with the right person, and recorded and dealt with appropriately.
-Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.
+It is crucial that all low-level concerns, including those which do not meet the allegation/harm threshold (see KCSIE Part Four - Section one), are shared responsibly and with the right person, and recorded and dealt with appropriately.
+Ensuring they are dealt with effectively should also protect those working in or on behalf of schools from becoming the subject of potential false low-level concerns or misunderstandings.